-I stare at my land with same gaze as that mother.
+I stare at my land with the same gaze as that mother.
 Here is also a country that has become an impenetrable riddle.
-So rich and vast, and so hellbent on not sharing, on hoarding, on using the word freedom as a violence against others.
+So rich and vast, and so hellbent on not sharing, on hoarding, on using the word freedom as violence against others.
 I stare at the wall of The Tombs, with thousands of citizens of color standing, sitting, laying on the floor, staring too, all of us forced into these underground rooms.
 The fluorescent lights are never off.

 I know why I’m in The Tombs.
 I will have a thought – a creative jolt.
 I will unpack that thought and will come to an answer to the riddle, as Rosa Parks did, as did Cleve Jones and Cesar Chavez and that beautiful Ethiopian mother did.
 They are whispering to me that when I’m free, I can relax farther into being unafraid.